augchan42/augchan42.github.io/_posts/2024-02-29-Brainstorming AI Driven Photo Critic.md

   - aesthetic-evaluation
 ---

-How would you build a service that allows you to upload a photo for an AI to analyze and give feedback and critiques on it?

-**Choosing a Model - CNN vs CLIP vs LLM or....
-All?**
+I've been mulling over an interesting idea: what if you could get an AI to act as your personal photo critic?
+You'd upload a photograph, and an AI system would analyze it, offering constructive feedback and thoughtful critiques.
+It's a fun concept to explore, and it got me thinking about how one might technically approach building such a service.

+Here's a sketch of my initial brainstorming:

+**The Core Challenge: Choosing the Right AI Models and Approach**

-App Architecture aside (for prototyping will probably just use npx create-llama) the most important decision will be how to structure the AI processing.
-We all know about LLMs and multi-modal LLMs which can recognize photos and audio in addition to text.
-But from my experience, it's always better to reduce and refine what needs to be processed upfront before having the LLM work on it.
+Setting aside the application architecture for a moment (for quick prototyping, something like `npx create-llama` might be a starting point), the most critical decision is how to structure the AI processing.
+We're all hearing about powerful multi-modal LLMs that can understand images, audio, and text.
+However, from my experience, it's often more effective to pre-process and refine the information an LLM receives, rather than just throwing raw data at it.

-An AI Photo Critic is a specialized use case of Retrieval Augmented Generation if you think about it.
-The system requires some specific domain knowledge on what makes a good or bad photo.
-It needs to know what to focus on in the photo.
-It would be useful for the system to recognize what's in the photo (people, food, pets, landscape) and the general attributes of the photo before applying a critique.
+You could think of an AI Photo Critic as a specialized form of **Retrieval Augmented Generation (RAG)**.
+The system needs specific domain knowledge about what constitutes a "good" or "bad" photo from various artistic and technical standpoints.
+It needs to know what elements to focus on in an image.
+Before even attempting a critique, it would be highly beneficial for the system to first understand the photo's content (people, food, pets, landscape) and its general attributes.

-There should be multiple phases of metadata extraction - from simple to complex:

-Basic Metadata:
+My thinking is to use a multi-phased approach for metadata extraction and analysis, moving from simple data to increasingly complex understanding:

+**Phase 1: Basic Metadata Extraction**
+This is the low-hanging fruit – information often embedded directly in the image file:

+- Filename, image resolution (dimensions)
-- filename, resolution, camera make and model, colors, gps
+- Camera make and model (from EXIF data)

-Convolutional Neural Networks (CNNs):
+- Dominant colors, overall color palette
+- GPS coordinates (if available in EXIF data)

+**Phase 2: Deeper Image Analysis with Convolutional Neural Networks (CNNs)** CNNs are a classic tool in computer vision and could help extract more detailed visual features:

-- Scene recognition (what's in the photo (monument), what is the setting (Eiffel Tower)
+- **Scene Recognition:** What's generally in the photo (e.g., a monument, a beach, a forest)?
+What's the broader setting (e.g., the Eiffel Tower, a cityscape)?
-- Location (e.g., Paris - if available from landmarks)
-- Face detection, features, expressions
+- **Object Detection:** Identify specific objects within the scene.
+- **Location Guessing:** Infer location (e.g., "Paris") if prominent landmarks are recognized (and GPS isn't available).
+- **Face Detection & Analysis:** If faces are present, detect them, potentially analyze features, and even attempt to recognize expressions (happy, sad, etc.).

-CLIP (Contrastive Language-Image Pre-training) developed by OpenAI:
+**Phase 3: Richer Understanding with CLIP (Contrastive Language-Image Pre-training)** CLIP, developed by OpenAI, excels at connecting images and text.
+It could be used for:

-- Image Captioning - generate descriptive text for a given image
-- Aesthetic Eval/Classification - photographer/artist style
-- Type of Photo - landscape/urban/portrait
+- **Image Captioning:** Generate a descriptive sentence or two about the image.
+- **Aesthetic Evaluation/Classification:** Attempt to classify the photo's style (e.g., impressionistic, minimalist, street photography) or even relate it to known artists or photographic styles.
+- **Photo Type Classification:** Categorize the photo (e.g., landscape, urban, portrait, still life).
-- Outlier detection - unusual subject matter, unconventional composition
+- **Outlier Detection:** Identify unusual subject matter or unconventional compositions that might be worth commenting on.

-The above is part of the context that would be sent to a smart, reasoning Instruct capable LLM.

-LLMs:

-- Generating a coherent critique based on the RAW findings from the above
-- Reason on aesthetics, complementary colors
-- Understanding cultural significance (notes on Paris/Eiffel Tower)
-- Chatting and back and forth for the critique

-**Todos**
+The information gathered from these initial phases (Basic Metadata, CNN analysis, CLIP analysis) would form a rich "context" to be passed to a sophisticated, instruction-following LLM.

+**Phase 4: Generating the Critique with a Large Language Model (LLM)** Finally, an LLM would take all this structured information and:

+- **Generate a Coherent Critique:** Synthesize the findings into a human-readable critique, explaining what works well and what could be improved.
+- **Reason about Aesthetics:** Discuss elements like composition, lighting, use of complementary colors, leading lines, etc.
+- **Understand Cultural Significance:** If relevant (e.g., the photo is of the Eiffel Tower), incorporate notes on its cultural context.
+- **Enable Interactive Dialogue:** Ideally, allow for a back-and-forth conversation where the user can ask follow-up questions about the critique.

+**Further Investigation Needed (My "Todos")**

+This is all very high-level, of course.
+The next step would be to investigate specific models and technologies:

-CNN investigation - VGGNet, ResNet, Inception
+- **CNN Models:** Explore well-established architectures like VGGNet, ResNet, or Inception for scene and object recognition.

-LLM investigation - VLMax, LLava 32B, Cogvlm, Bard

-CLIP investigation - OpenAI - maybe I can just use this for the prototype?
+- **Multi-Modal LLMs / Vision Language Models (VLMs):** For the final critique generation and potentially some earlier phases, look into models like LLaVA, CogVLM, or potentially Google's Gemini (formerly Bard capabilities).
+Perhaps a specialized VLM could even handle some of the CNN/CLIP tasks.
+- **CLIP Implementation:** OpenAI's CLIP is a strong candidate for the image-text understanding phase.
+It might even be sufficient for a basic prototype to get captioning and some classification working.

+Building a truly insightful AI photo critic is a complex challenge, but breaking it down into these phases makes it feel more approachable.
+It's an exciting intersection of computer vision, natural language processing, and a touch of artistic sensibility!